BombShellReaper/Palworld-Linux-Server/README.md

     chmod 700 /home/your_username/.screen

 > [!Caution]
-> Every path the service writes to must be listed, or the write fails silently. `screen`'s socket directory is the most likely thing to break if the `SCREENDIR` override above is skipped.
+> Every path the service writes to must be listed, or the write fails silently. `screen`'s socket directory is the most likely thing to break if the `SCREENDIR` override above is skipped - its default location isn't in this sandbox at all.

 **Test before trusting this in production:**